KenKundert/nestedtext/README.rst

 output should be computer readable rather than human readable.
 But, with *NestedText* it is not necessary to make people choose.
 Just output the result in *NestedText* and it can be read by people or computers.
-For example, consider a program that read your address list and output particular fields on demand::
+For example, consider a program that reads your address list and output particular fields on demand::

     > address --email